growbit/turbogwt-http/README.md

 public abstract class JsonSerdes<T> implements Serdes<T> {

     /**
-     * Method for accessing type of the Object this deserializer can handle.
+     * Method for accessing type of the Object this de/serializer can handle.
      *
-     * @return The class handled by this serializer
+     * @return The class which this deserializer can de/serialize */ abstract Class<T> handledType();
-     */
-    abstract Class<T> handledType();

     /**
-     * Informs the content type this deserializer handle.
+     * Tells the content-type patterns which this deserializer handles.
      *
-     * @return The content type handled by this deserializer.
+     * @return The content-type patterns handled by this deserializer.
      */
     @Override
     public String[] accept() {